api3dao/oev-v1-compound-bot/README.md

 ### Liquidation

 Liquidations are made by interacting with our Compound3Liquidator contract.
 The details depend on the stage of the bot.
+The liquidation logic is slightly different for the OEV bot because the searcher needs to pay for the awarded bid on the OEV Network.
 The liquidation functions are located in `src/lib/oev-liquidation.ts`.

 The process in general is as follows: